platformio/platform-intel_mcs51/README.md

 ## The manual way:

 1. Add your project folder
-2. move your project into PlatformIO layout (that is, source codes in `/src`, and library files in `lib`)
+2. move your project into PlatformIO layout (that is, source codes in `/src`, and library files in `/lib`)
 3. create `platformio.ini`, and put in the following content:
 ```
 [env:n79e85x]